-The Government’s Department for Digital, Culture, Media & Sport have released their review of the Cyber Security breaches from the last 12 months.
+The Government’s Department for Digital, Culture, Media & Sport have released the results from the Cyber Security Breaches Survey from the last 12 months.

 - More than four in ten (43%) businesses and one in five (19%) charities experienced a cyber security breach or attack in the last 12 months.

 - Three-quarters of businesses (74%) and over half of all charities (53%) say that cyber security is a high priority for their organisation’s senior management.

 - Under three in ten businesses (27%, versus 33% in the previous 2017 survey), and two in ten charities (21%) have a formal cyber security policy or policies.

 The full report can be downloaded from here